meltyourface/blank/posts/Handfasting/Handfasting-Ritual-Binding-Souls-with-a-Colored-Ribbon/index.md

 - White for purity, truth, and spiritual connection
 - Gold or Silver for wisdom, success, and perseverance

-Optional: Patterns of entwining vines or swirling spirals for unity and the merging of two souls.
+**Optional**: Patterns of entwining vines or swirling spirals for unity and the merging of two souls.

 Preparation:
 Begin by having the couple fac each other, standing at the center of the ceremony space.
 The officiant stands by their side, holding the ribbon and ready to guide the ritual.